 Activities include a speaker series “Prioritizing Green Infrastructure for the Lower Raritan Watershed,” partnerships with the National Oceanic and Atmospheric Administration on Green Infrastructure for Coastal Resilience workshops, and mapping stormwater outfalls.

-We are also planning for “The Run Off” demonstration project in New Brunswick for spring 2018-2019.
+We are also planning for “The Run Off” demonstration project in New Brunswick for 2019-2020.
 “The Run Off” will be a community-wide “performance” of stormwater flows.
 This project has been developed in partnership with our friends at coLAB Arts, and with the Rutgers Cooperative Extension – Landscape Architecture division.

 Areas of Disturbance, Assessing Riparian Connectivity